dart-lang/site-www/src/tools/emacs.md

 {% endcomment %}

+[Doom Emacs][doom-emacs] is a popular Doom configuration framework that has these modes pre-setup.

 To enable and configure all above in [Doom Emacs][doom-emacs], you need to enable `:lang dart` in your `init.el` file in your `$DOOMDIR` directory, which by default is in `~/.doom.d`.